Asthma

 Asthma Asthma Attack

-Call 9-1-1 if your medicines are not working during an asthma attack or the attack is severe.
+Call 9-1-1 if your medicines are not relieving your symptoms during an asthma attack or if breathing is still very hard.

-Asthma attacks happen when the airways swell and narrow, making it harder to breathe.
+Asthma attacks, or flare-ups, happen when swelling or tightening narrows the airways, making it harder to breathe.
 During an asthma attack, symptoms get much worse.
-Attacks can come on fast or gradually and may be life-threatening.
-People with severe asthma tend to get asthma attacks more often.
+Attacks can come on quickly or gradually and may be life-threatening.
+People with asthma that is difficult to treat may get asthma attacks more often.

 Airway narrowing in an asthma attack.

-Airway narrowing from an asthma attack.
-The image on the left shows the location of the lungs in the body.
-The middle image is a close-up of a normal airway, and the image on the right shows a narrowed, inflamed airway typical of an asthma attack.
-Medical Illustration Copyright © 2022 Nucleus Medical Media.
+Airway in the lungs narrowing from an asthma attack.
+A normal airway is wide, compared with the narrowed, inflamed airway typical of an asthma attack.
+Medical Illustration Copyright © 2023 Nucleus Medical Media.
 All rights reserved.

 What does an asthma attack feel like?

 Asthma attacks can be very scary.
 For some people, an attack starts with coughing.
-During an attack, your chest may feel tight or like someone is sitting on it.
-Some people say it’s like having the air sucked out of them or trying to suck air in through a straw.
+Your chest may feel tight or like someone is sitting on it.
+Some people say it feels like having the air sucked out of you or trying to suck air in through a straw.
 You may start to wheeze or feel lightheaded.

 Have a plan for asthma attacks

 Follow your asthma action plan to help you know what to do and when to call 9-1-1 for emergency care.
-You should also use your rescue inhaler as soon as you start to have symptoms.
+You should also use your reliever inhaler as soon as you start to have symptoms.
+Your asthma action plan should explain how to tell if your asthma is getting worse and when to increase your reliever and controller medicines.

-You should seek care right away if you or your child has symptoms and:
+You should seek care right away if you or your child have symptoms and:

-• Has been hospitalized for asthma in the past year or had life-threatening asthma attacks in the past
+• Have been hospitalized for asthma in the past year or had life-threatening asthma attacks in the past

-• Recently needed oral corticosteroids taken by mouth to treat asthma
+• Recently needed corticosteroids taken by mouth to treat asthma

-• Uses more than one canister of inhaled short-acting beta2-agonist (SABA) medicine each month
+• Use more than one canister of inhaled short-acting beta2-agonist (SABA) medicine, a reliever medicine, each month

-• Has a mental health condition or an alcohol or drug use disorder
+• Have a mental health condition or an alcohol or drug use disorder

-• Does not closely follow the asthma action plan
+• Do not closely follow your asthma action plan

 For young children with asthma, call 9-1-1 if they: